decarbonizer/decarbonizer/README.md

 context, but naturally, there are rough edges and taken shortcuts which would have to be ironed out before being able to transition from an MVP to a production version of Decarbonizer.

-Examples of this are, for example, the (sometimes missing) authentication/authorization of endpoints, code duplication, inexisting code documentation, etc.
+Examples of this are the (sometimes missing) authentication/authorization of endpoints, code duplication, inexisting code documentation, etc.
 Should there be any kind of public interest in this project, such issues would be good starting points for improvement.